GeorgeXPP/GeorgeXPP/README.md

-- 👋 Hi, I’m @GeorgeXPP
+- 👋 Hi, I’m @GeorgeXPP.
+Happy to be here and work with all of you !!!.
 - 👀 I’m interested in Service Desk job, creating Zapier Integrations, javascript coding, etc.
 - 🌱 I’m currently learning Service Desk job, Zapier Integrations, Typeforms, javascript coding.
 - 💞️ I’m looking to collaborate on any project on the company I'm working on.